SourLemonJuice/ArgParseX/README.md

 Note the documents are always up-to-date, so make sure to check the corresponding git tag.

+## Build

+Requirement: clang

+In the repository root, and run:

+- create configuration file: `./configure.sh`
+- create build output directory: `mkdir build`
+- build archive file(.a) and shared library(.so): `make`
+- the library file located in: `build/libargparsex.a` and `build/libargparsex.so`

+For debugging, add the `--debug` flag to `./configure.sh`.

+NOTE: this is not GNU Automake, there're just some scripts and Makefile written by me.

 ## Usage

 The goal of ArgParseX is not to be simple use, which also make the interface look less nice.
 Some actual usage at here: [example/test.c](example/test.c)